Campden Wonder: Trials

-John had lied about being attacked by robbers a few weeks before Harrison's disappearance.

-The defendants had all changed their pleas to guilty, because as first time offenders they were granted a free pardon under the Indemnity and Oblivion Act of 1660.
-Writer Linda Stratmann states that this was a bad piece of advice by the lawyers for the defendants.
-However, at the time, the judge refused to prosecute the three for murder as there was no body.
+Since the defendants were first-time offenders, they were eligible for an automatic pardon under the Indemnity and Oblivion Act 1660, so they followed the advice of their lawyers and changed their pleas to guilty.
+Writer Linda Stratmann states that their lawyers had given bad advice to the Perrys, as the potential criminal charge of murder was as yet unresolved.
+Since there was no body of the alleged victim, the judge refused to prosecute the Perrys for murder.

-In Spring 1661 the court reconvened to hear the charge of murder and, because of the earlier guilty plea to the robbery, they were now considered to be criminals.
+In spring 1661, the court reconvened to hear the charge of murder.
+Because the Perrys had previously pleaded guilty to the charge of robbery, the defendants were now considered to be convicted criminals.
 This time John Perry joined his mother and brother in pleading not guilty in the killing of William Harrison.
-The servant claimed that his original testimony had been false by reason of insanity.
-Nevertheless, the jury found all three of the Perrys guilty and they were sentenced to death.
+The servant claimed that his original testimony had been false due to reason of insanity.
+Nevertheless, the jury found all three of the Perrys guilty, and all were sentenced to death.

-The three Perrys were hanged together on Broadway Hill in Gloucestershire, and Broadway Tower now stands on the site of their hanging.
-On the scaffold Richard and John reiterated that they were entirely innocent of killing William Harrison.
-As their mother was also suspected of being a witch, she was executed first in case she had cast a spell on her sons which was preventing them from confessing.
+The Perrys were hanged together on Broadway Hill in Gloucestershire.
+As Joan Perry was suspected of being a witch, she was executed first, in order to break any spell that she might have cast upon her sons to prevent them from confessing their guilt.
+On the scaffold, Richard and John reiterated that they were entirely innocent of killing William Harrison.
+Broadway Tower now stands on the site of the hanging.

 Return of William Harrison

 In 1662, Harrison returned to England aboard a ship from Lisbon.
 He claimed that he had been abducted, wounded, had his pockets stuffed with money and been spirited away on horses from England via Deal port in Kent, transferred to a Turkish ship and sold into slavery in the Ottoman Empire.
 Harrison said that after about a year and three quarters his master had died and that he then went to a port and stowed away on a Portuguese ship, finally returning to Dover by way of Lisbon.

-The case led to the popular belief that England had a criminal law of 'no body, no murder'.
-Morton states that this is a misconception and that no such law existed.
+The case led to the popular belief that England had a rule in criminal law of "no body, no murder".
+James Morton states that this is a misconception and that no such rule existed.

 Linda Stratmann, in her book Gloucestershire Murders, states that Harrison's story is questionable on several points: the abduction of a 70-year-old man, his pockets being stuffed with money and his selling into slavery for a few pounds; his being taken on horseback from Chipping Campden to Deal unnoticed; and his claims that his attackers wounded him in the thigh and side with a sword, then nursed him back to health.
+It has been suggested that the actual reason for Harrison's disappearance was that he had felt it expedient to leave the country due to the volatile situation surrounding the recent Stuart Restoration.